fraserxu/rails-es6-demo/Readme.md

 ref: [Start using ES6 with Rails today](http://blog.arkency.com/2015/05/start-using-es6-with-rails-today/)

-Note: I also find this post interesting after I find my second solution.
+Note: I also find this post interesting to make it with `gem` after I find my second solution.
 [Using ES6 with Asset Pipeline on Ruby on Rails](http://nandovieira.com/using-es6-with-asset-pipeline-on-ruby-on-rails) It's still using `sprockets` together with gem and I'll discuss it later.

 **2.** Using babel that I'm more familiar with(yes, I've looked into it and even made a moudle [babel-jsxgettext](https://github.com/fraserxu/babel-jsxgettext) using its internal parser `babylon`(with better support for JSX)) directly instead of something that I don't know well(GEM).

-I checked the code that Rails use to compile Coffeescirpt to JS here which is as simple as using the Coffeescript compiler somehow and transfer it into JavaScript code. https://github.com/rails/coffee-rails/blob/master/lib/rails/generators/coffee/assets/assets_generator.rb#L9
+I checked the source code that Rails use to compile Coffeescirpt to JS, which is as simple as using the Coffeescript compiler to compile JavaScript code. https://github.com/rails/coffee-rails/blob/master/lib/rails/generators/coffee/assets/assets_generator.rb#L9

 ```Ruby
 def copy_coffee